aaccurso/aaccurso.github.io/_posts/2017-07-01-my-react-app.md

 Then we'll `cd` into `my-react-app` and `npm link my-react-scripts-fork`.

-This is very useful when we are testing a new configuration, but you need to __remember to release and publish when you get the job done!__
+This is very useful when we are testing a new configuration, but you need to __remember to release and publish when you get the job done__ so the rest of your team can pull the changes.

 ## Conclusion